-Code-Point is recreated quarterly using updates from Ordnance Survey field surveys and Gridlink[®] (a consortium made up of Royal Mail[®], Ordnance Survey, the Office of National Statistics (ONS), Ordnance Survey of Northern Ireland[®] (OSNI[®]) and the General Register Office for Scotland (GROS)), via ADDRESS-POINT[®] and Boundary-Line[TM].
+Code-Point is recreated quarterly using updates from Ordnance Survey field surveys and Gridlink® (a consortium made up of Royal Mail®, Ordnance Survey, the Office of National Statistics (ONS), Land & Property Services® (LPS) and the National Records of Scotland (NRS) via ADDRESS-POINT® and Boundary-LineTM.

-ADDRESS-POINT contains postal address data for 27 million postal delivery points.
-These delivery points may be premises that are shown in Land-Line[®] data, such as buildings, or they might be features that do not form part of the Land-Line specification such as PO boxes, caravan parks, buildings under railway arches, temporary buildings and houseboats.
-All postcode units in PAF[®] (Postcode Address File) at the time of creation, which have valid and current postal delivery points, will be in Code-Point.
+ADDRESS-POINT contains postal address data for 28 million postal delivery points.
+These delivery points may be premises that are shown in OS MasterMap® Topography Layer data, such as buildings, or they might be features that do not form part of the Topography Layer specification such as PO Boxes®, caravan parks, buildings under railway arches, temporary buildings and houseboats.
+All postcode units in Postcode Address File (PAF®) at the time of creation, which have valid and current postal delivery points, will be in Code-Point.

-Example of Code-Point data (when viewed through a GIS package)
+Example of Code-Point data (when viewed through a geographical information system (GIS) package)